Trends in International Mathematics and Science Study: History

 These early studies were revised and combined by the IEA to create TIMSS, which was first administered in 1995.
 It was the largest international student assessment study of its time and evaluated students in five grades.
 In the second cycle (1999) only eighth-grade students were tested.
-In the next cycles (2003, 2007, 2011 and 2015) both 4th and 8th grade students were assessed.
+In the next cycles (2003, 2007, 2011, and 2015) both 4th and 8th grade students were assessed.
 The 2011 cycle was performed in the same year as the IEA's Progress in International Reading Literacy Study (PIRLS), offering a comprehensive assessment of mathematics, science and reading for the countries participating in both studies.
 The sixth cycle was conducted in 2015, and the results were released in 2016; the data set was published in February 2017.
 TIMSS 2015 included data collected from parents for the first time.
 TIMSS Advanced, previously conducted in 1995 and 2008, was also conducted in 2015, and assessed final-year secondary students' achievement in advanced mathematics and physics.
 Policy-relevant data about curriculum emphasis, technology use, and teacher preparation and training accompanies the TIMSS Advanced results.

 The seventh cycle of TIMSS was conducted in 2019 and marked the beginning of the transition to a digital assessment format, with the digital assessment administered to half of participating countries, and the paper assessment administered to the remaining half.
 64 countries and 8 benchmarking systems participating in TIMSS 2019.
 Results were released in December 2020.

-Preparations are underway for TIMSS 2023.